How to buy double glazing

 Ask to see real examples of previous work.
 Don't just rely on testimonials on the firm's website or in brochures.

-If possible, speak to its customers about their experiences and go to see the work for yourself, instead of just looking at photos.
+If possible, speak to its customers about their experiences and go to see the work for yourself, instead of only looking at photos.

 Get a number of quotes

-We'd also suggest discussing the technological benefits of different systems when getting a quote, or when visiting a showroom.
-That way you can get a feel for how knowledgeable and professional the company or trader seems.
-One homeowner said:
+We'd also suggest discussing the technological benefits of different systems when getting your quote or visiting a showroom.
+That way, you can see how knowledgeable and professional the company or trader seems.

 It's worth keeping in mind that if you do agree to a contract with a trader on the spot, you won't have the right to cancel once they have left your home.
 You can find out more about this in our section on .